neuromorphic-paris/puffin/README.md

 - The expression `handle_connection(id, url)`, where `id` is a is a `std::size_t` integer and `url` is a `std::string` object, must be valid and return a `puffin::message` object. `handle_connection` is called when a new client starts a connection.
 The returned message is sent to the newly connected client before any other message.
 If this message is empty, it is not sent.
 - The expression `handle_message(id, message)`, where `id` is a `std::size_t` integer and `message` is a `puffin::message` object, must be valid. `handle_message` is called when a client sends a message.
 - The expression `handle_disconnection(id)`, where `id` is a `std::size_t` integer, must be valid. `handle_disconnection` is called when a client is disconnected.
-- `certificate_filename` and `key_filename` are the paths (absolute or relative to the executable) to the SSL certificate and key files, respectively.
-When provided, `make_server` returns a secure WebSocket server instead of a standard WebSocket server.

 `handle_connection`, `handle_message` and `handle_disconnection` are always called from the same thread.
 Keeping track of connected clients by adding and removing them from a container can be done in the bodies of `handle_connection` and `handle_disconnection` without locks.
 However, this calling thread is not the main thread.